liweyeh/liwei-portfolio-2024/README.md

 Welcome to Liwei's portfolio's repo.
-Please feel free to have a look in the source code.
-I have documentations regarding how to project is structured and how to start running it in your local.
-If you have any questions, either techinal or business inqury, you're welcome to contact me here: liweiyehdev@gmail.com.
+Please feel free to have a look at the source code.
+I have documentations regarding how the project is structured and how to start running it in your local.
+If you have any questions, either technical or business enquiry, you're welcome to contact me via liweiyehdev@gmail.com.

 ## Overview